 In contrast, the forced path based on adapting yourself to external demand is highly risky.
 What if the promised land you have envisioned is not what it seems?
 Even if it is, is it worth the time you have spent hiding you and squandering your passion?

-You have only one life, and every day you spend in something that is not true to your values take away from the potential richness that your true, sensitive, intense and passionate self has to offer.
+You have only one life, and every day you spend in something that is not true to your values takes away from the potential richness that your true, sensitive, intense and passionate self has to offer.

 Even the beginning of this process can seem daunting; once you have started, it will soon become effortless.
 It will be an automatic upward spiral.
-You do not have to exert effort, because your health, joy, excitement will be enough to carry you through to the other side.
+You do not have to exert effort, because your health, joy, and excitement will be enough to carry you through to the other side.

 not wanting me.